avijay-1/nordicblework/README.md

-"This is the BLE Servo Control, being able to control one motor at the LED1 pin 0.28.
-My code has it as 0.05, so further investigating must be done on why it does not recognize 5, but 28."
+"This is the BLE Dual Servo Control, currently operates with GIPO 0.28 turning on when prompted by the activation of LED3, and LED4 can turn on and off by itself.
+This combines the previous single servo code, and dual LED BLE code.

+Future edits need to have LED4 operating a servo, as well as investigation why 0.28 turns on when that corresponds to LED1, and not LED3's 0.30